tomasmcguinness/dotnet-passbook/README.md

 ## PassVerse Management System

-The [PassVerse](http://www.passverse.com) management system handles all aspects of Passbook for you, including pass creation, pass registration and the sending of updates.
-If you want to add Passbook support to your application, PassVerse offers a API that your application can invoke the generate and update passes.
+The [PassVerse](http://www.passverse.com) management system handles all aspects of Passbook for you.
+If you want to add Passbook support to your application, look no further.
 It's free to download and use and takes a few minutes to set-up.
+A REST based API makes integration very simple and PassVerse will take care of the creation and updating of passes.
 [Download it now from PassVerse.com ](http://www.passverse.com/downloads).

 ## Requirements